52-Week Low Quality: Global Comparison Across 16 Exchanges

 Survivorship bias: Delisted companies are excluded across all exchanges.
 This effect is most pronounced in markets with high delistings (Hong Kong 2020-2024, emerging markets generally).
 Results are modestly overstated in those markets.

-Period dependency: 2002–2025 includes two global crashes, a long QE-driven bull market, and a tech-led recovery.
+Period dependency: 2002-2025 includes two global crashes, a long QE-driven bull market, and a tech-led recovery.
 Results from other 24-year windows would differ.
-Germany's outperformance is consistent across sub-periods; other results are more period-sensitive.
+Japan and Germany's outperformance is consistent across sub-periods; other results are more period-sensitive.

 Market structure changes: The strategy's performance in some exchanges (Hong Kong, China) reflects regime changes not present in the backtest's early years.
 Mean-reversion assumptions break down when market structure shifts.